Broadband Map receives commissions from partners

 GET /api/v1/location/cell?lat={lat}&lng={lng}

 Returns cell coverage data for networks at the given coordinates, including signal strength in dBm and a human-readable signal level.
+The technology field is one of 4G LTE, 5G NR, or 3G.

 Parameters